meitinger/KioskControl/README.md

   `/editsecurity` switch, which displays the familiar Windows security dialog.
 - *ConnectionTimeout*: The amount of time a client has before its token becomes invalid.
-- *DisconnectText*: The message that is displayed if the connection gets lost.
+- *DisconnectedText*: The message that is displayed if the connection is lost.

 The *Windows Communication Framework* configuration is also stored within this file.
 This part specified how the client authenticates (either `Ntlm` or